lauraonline/dotfiles/README.md

-Make sure you install the [Maple Mono](https://github.com/subframe7536/maple-font) font and Node.js+npm (for the mason.nvim LSPs).
+Make sure you install the [Maple Mono NF](https://github.com/subframe7536/maple-font) font and Node.js+npm (for the mason.nvim LSPs).

 Clone this in your home directory.
 ```bash